By REBECCA MARX –

 Townhouses are under construction and are for sale.
 Two-bedrooms cost $467,990 and three-bedrooms, $563,990.

-The new preliminary plan presented in August includes multifamily buildings, an amphitheatre, and green space for stormwater management.
+The new preliminary plan presented in August includes multifamily buildings, an amphitheater, and green space for stormwater management.
 Stormwater will filter through a gravel wetland that looks and functions like a natural wetland.
 The stormwater will run horizontally through the system, entering through two sediment forebays.
 Three deep pools will sit beyond the forebays for removal of solids.

 Amenities include playful sculptural furniture, a tree grove, seating nooks, outdoor dining space, built-in grills and a bar area with overhead string lights.